Tier 1 — must know Canine Cardiology Emergency

 This is the stabilization branch for left-sided CHF with pulmonary edema.

-Pimobendan is a high-yield MVD/CHF medication concept; diuretics address fluid congestion.
+Pimobendan is a high-yield MVD medication concept; diuretics address congestion, not simple murmurs.

-High-level board role: chronic neurohormonal/afterload support, not the immediate rescue answer for pulmonary edema.
+High-level board role: chronic neurohormonal/RAAS support, not the immediate rescue answer for pulmonary edema.

 NAVLE traps — where students lose marks